justinrreyes/sodokuSolver/README.md

-Sodoku Solver made using Python
+Sudoku Solver made using Python
 Uses backtracking to solve the board

 Can edit board at top of file to solve different puzzles.